CSC207-UofT/course-project-feedme/Phase 1/progress_report.md

 For the design pattern, I build a factory pattern.
 When a new customer signs up, the system will let the customer choose which type of customer is, and instantiate the class, e.g. `RegularCustomer` or `PremiumCustomer`.

 ### TODO
-- Combine factory pattern with log in system
+- Combine factory pattern with Login system
 - Design the UI for Login and Signup
 - Think about how to implement Command Design Pattern in 'Order'